HOW TO MEASURE

 - Hazelmere Fireplace & Mantel cannot be responsible for incorrect measurements.

-How to Measure for A New Wood Fireplace Mantels or a Fireplace Surround
+How to Measure for A New Wood Fireplace Mantel or a Fireplace Surround

 Follow these instructions to measure your fireplace for a new fireplace mantels.
 The measurement guidelines below are listed assuming you have a fireplace facing and a hearth.
 If you do not have a fireplace facing (decorative material like tile or brick that surrounds the fireplace opening), skip those measurements while measuring for your wood fireplace mantel.
 If you do not have a hearth (raised decorative surface on the floor beneath the fireplace opening), you may also skip those measurements while measuring for your fireplace surround.

-- Total Facing Height A: Measure the total height of the fireplace facing from top to the floor of the fireplace, which is at the same level as the hearth, or the floor of the room if you have no hearth.
+- Total Facing Height A: Measure the total height of the fireplace facing from top to the hearth, or the floor of the room if you have no hearth.

 - Total Facing Width B: Measure the total width of the fireplace facing from side to side.

-- Facing Depth C: If the facing projects out from the wall, measure the distances from the outer edge to the wall.
-Measure the thickness of tile, if it isn’t included in C.
+- Facing Depth C: If the facing projects out from the wall, measure the distances on all four corners from the facing edge to the wall.
+Measure the thickness of tile, if it isn’t included in 'C'.

 - Firebox Opening Height D: Measure the height of the opening from the floor of the fireplace.